randyweinstein/LiveRamp-Match-and-Lookup-API-Tester/README.md

 4. Fill in test data in PII.json with a **minimum** of 101 entries
 5. Command line: npm run post {encryption} {limit} {list of fields to parse from PII.json}

-## Notes:

 - npm run post starts the program
 - {encryption} can be "none", "sha1", "sha256", or "md5" if your PII includes emails only.
 - {encryption} can be "none" or "sha1" if your PII includes more than emails.
 - limit must be zero, adding the limit parameter causes the request to fail.
 There is an open question to LR support about why this is the case

-- Valid combination of parameters are:
+Valid combination of parameters are:
   - Lookup Endpoint
     - md5 0 email
     - sha256 0 email